bschollnick/QuickBBS/docs/design documents/interactive_fiction_implementation_guide.md

 ## 9. What's left

-Work remaining, roughly in priority order:
+Work remaining:

-1. **Save-compatibility repair.** A saved game can outlive the story it was saved against.
-Today a stale path degrades per the interpreter's general unresolvable-content handling (main design document §1.3) rather than being actively detected and recovered — the intended behavior (fall back to the nearest still-valid ancestor container, or to the story's start if nothing matches, always surfaced to the player) is designed but not implemented.
+**Save-compatibility repair.** A saved game can outlive the story it was saved against.
+Today a stale path degrades per the interpreter's general unresolvable-content handling (main design document Section 1.3) rather than being actively detected and recovered — the intended behavior (fall back to the nearest still-valid ancestor container, or to the story's start if nothing matches, always surfaced to the player) is designed but not implemented.
-2. **`ref` parameters in the interpreter.** Ink's pass-by-reference function parameters are not implemented anywhere in `engine.py`.
-Not currently scheduled;
-   would be new scope if ever prioritized.

-Player conveniences already built (undo, restart, transcript, character creation) and the core play/save/upload/ingestion loop are complete; the two items above are the remaining known gaps, not a longer backlog.
+Player conveniences already built (undo, restart, transcript, character creation) and the core play/save/upload/ingestion loop are complete; the item above is the remaining known gap, not a longer backlog.

 ---